Principle

 Normally, letters and documents sent to the RO, ISA, or IPEA must be drafted (R92.2.a PCT):

-• in the language of the international application;
+• in the language of the international application, or

-• or, where applicable, in the language of the translation provided for the purposes of search, publication, or examination.
+• where applicable, in the language of the translation submitted for the purposes of search, publication, or examination.

 Letters and documents sent to the ISA or IPEA may be drafted (R92.2.b PCT):